Ulbra TV: History

 In 2007, Ulbra TV was transferred, alpngside Pop Rock FM, to a new two-floor building adjacent to Ulbra Saúde and unveiled a new schedule, with a more generalist profile featuring programs aimed at different audiences and animated series, as well as airing soccer matches from Sport Club Ulbra playing for the third division of Campeonato Brasileiro.
-The station often aired foreign movies and TV series (such as El Chavo del Ocho, The Simpsons and animes) through illegal methods, usually coming from official DVD releases of the time.
+The station often aired foreign movies and TV series (such as El Chavo del Ocho, The Simpsons and anime) through illegal methods, usually coming from official DVD releases of the time.
 This practice was not exclusive to Ulbra TV, as other local community television stations used piracy to air these series.
 Dragon Ball Z, an anime whose legal rights on over-the-air television were held by Globo at the time, aired on Ulbra TV without even having a DVD release.
 In June 2010, the station sealed a partnership with Rede Bandeirantes to show its news and drama productions and receive national news generated by the BandNews TV agency.
 The following year, with the federal government taking ownership of the Ulbra Saúde headquarters in Porto Alegre, it moved to the university campus in Canoas.
 Its studios were located on building 16, occupied since 2012 by the Ulbratech technological park and which previously housed Museu de Tecnologia da Ulbra.

 In 2013, to mark its repositioning as an educational station, Ulbra TV evaluated a content exchange agreement with TV Cultura from São Paulo.
 Negotiations took place during the second half of the year until the contract was signed in December, and the retransmission of the São Paulo network began on January 10, 2014.
 The affiliation was celebrated in August in a ceremony at the Legislative Assembly of Rio Grande do Sul.
 In 2017, the station launched its digital signal on physical channel 50, which is seen on virtual channel 48.1.
 The digitization progress continued in March 2018, with the switch-off of the analog signals in the Porto Alegre metropolitan area, and ended in 2020, when all of its programming began to be produced in high definition.